 Getting Into the Program

 Admission is competitive.
 Only 24 students are admitted each year.
 Applicants must write an essay; watch a Dental Assistant at work, then complete an observation form; and answer questions in an interview.
 Those who have taken other academic courses at Volunteer State Community College get special consideration.
-Applicants need to submit high school transcripts or G.E.D. scores, ACT scores or take the college placement exam and a complete the Pre-Health Sciences Interest form.
+Applicants need to submit high school transcripts or G.E.D. scores, ACT scores or take the college placement exam.

 The one-year certificate program includes classes in dental science, dental x-rays, office management, materials and labor procedures, and working with patients who have serious health problems.
 Many classes involve both lectures and lab hours.
 Clinical training on campus and in dentists’ offices give students real work experience and make graduates attractive job candidates.
 Volunteer State Community College has clinical agreements with dozens of dental practitioners throughout Middle Tennessee.
 By the time students finish the program, they’ll have had nearly 400 hours of clinical work.